 The impact of any development on a building or site which is included within the Local Heritage List will be a material consideration when the council considers an application for planning permission.

-A small number of unlisted buildings in Rodmersham Church Street Conservation Area could be considered for inclusion within the Swale Local Heritage List including: Ashgores House, 5 Church Cottages, Glebe Cottage, Glebe House, Orchard Cottage, and Outbuildings to south east and south-west of Church Farm House
+A small number of unlisted buildings in the proposed Rodmersham Church Conservation Area could be considered for inclusion within the Swale Local Heritage List.

 4.5 Public realm